Kakiniit: Description

 Kakiniit are tattoos done on the body, and tunniit are tattoos done on the face, they served a variety of symbolic purposes.
 Commonly, the tattooed portions would consist of the arms, hands, breasts, and thighs.
 In some extreme cases, some women would tattoo their entire bodies.
 According to filmmaker Alethea Arnaquq-Baril, the stomach area was scarcely tattooed, with her remarking that she had never heard of the practice being done in that area of the body.
 The markings are done on women and the practice of tattooing was done by women.
-Men would not receive the same tattoos as women, the tattoos men would receive would be much less extensive than female tattoos, and served the purpose as an amulet.
+Men would not receive the same tattoos as women; the tattoos men would receive would be much less extensive than female tattoos, and served a similar purpose to amulets.
 However, there were reports of men who were raised female and received tunniit who later were wed as second wives.
 The patterns would consist of dots, zig-zags, shapes, and lines.
 The practice of facial tattooing is considered a part of coming into womanhood for Inuit women.
 Women were unable to marry until their faces were tattooed, and the tattoos meant that they had learned essential skills for later in life.

 Designs would vary depending on the region.
 Each individual pattern has symbolic meaning to its wearer, and served a variety of purposes.
 Some are often given to commemorate a significant life event.
-Y shaped markings represent essential tools used during the seal hunt, V shaped markings on the forehead represent entering womanhood, stripes on the chin represent a woman's first period, chest tattoos are given after childbirth and symbolize motherhood, and markings on the arms and fingers reference to the legend of Sedna.
+Y-shaped markings represent essential tools used during the seal hunt, V-shaped markings on the forehead represent entering womanhood, stripes on the chin represent a woman's first period, chest tattoos are given after childbirth and symbolize motherhood, and markings on the arms and fingers reference to the legend of Sedna.
 Due to persecution of the practice during the 20th century, and the subsequent loss of the meaning that some of the tattoos had embodied, modern wearers often invent new meanings for the tattoos as they reclaim the practice.

 Process

 Tattooists were usually older women who had experience in embroidery.
-Traditionally, the practice was done through sinew from cariboo that was spun into a thread and was soaked in a combination of qulliq lampblack and seal suet.
+Traditionally, the practice was done through sinew from caribou that was spun into a thread and was soaked in a combination of qulliq lampblack and seal suet.
 The thread would then be poked under the skin through the use of a needle made of bone, wood, or steel.
 Other tools used historically were pokers, and knives, all these tools would be held in a seal-intestine skin bag.
 Once the tattoo had been completed, the tattooed area would be sterilized with a mixture of urine and soot.

 In modern times, the practice is primarily done through the use of a tattoo machine and its use of needles and ink.
-Both practices, the poking method and the gun method, are used in modern times, with the traditional poking method employed by those who wish for the practice to be done traditionally.
+Both practices, the poking method and the machine method, are used in modern times, with the traditional poking method employed by those who wish for the practice to be done traditionally.